wustlcse237sp20/project-arcade/README.md

 ### Is there anything that you implemented but doesn't currently work?
 * Currently we have everything that we included in this iteration working.

+## Iteration 3 Questions:
+### What user stories were completed in this iteration?
+* We recieved some feed back that our Kanban board could be utilized by more team members rather than just one.
+In this iteration, we have each team member using the Kanban board for our respective tasks.
+* We added a coin toss game as our 3rd game for the arcade.
+We also implemented unit testing for the coin toss game.
+* We also implemented additional tests for our UI class.
+* We added some visual elements to our games to make our program outputs more pleasing to the eye
+* We added some wait times and countdown timers to make the games more interactive
+* We added a scoreboard to keep track of the users game stats
+* We added features to exit the arcade or play a game again
+### Is there anything that you implemented but doesn't currently work?
+* Nope!
+We decided to scrap the Tic-Tac-Toe game and replace it with a coin toss as we were having issues with getting our Tic-Tac-Toe game implemented properly, therefore everything included in this iteration is functional.